[discussion] Ground-up rewrite of WebFM

 thank you very much for your time and passion.
 I'm really glad to read that somebody's working on this module.

-I think PHP5 dependence shouldn't be a problem.
+I think a PHP5 dependency shouldn't be the problem.
 The most hosting providers have switched to PHP5 already.
 And IMO it's not efficient to limit the development progress because of a minority group of PHP4 users.

 You asked for input: